 Spina bifida may be associated with abnormal curvature (scoliosis) of the spine.
-A child with spina bifida may also have leg and foot abnormalities - eg, abnormal hips, unequal leg length or club foot.
+A child with spina bifida may also have leg and foot abnormalities - for example, abnormal hips, unequal leg length or club foot.

-There may be associated bladder problems - eg, problems passing urine or loss of control passing urine (urinary incontinence).
-Bowel problems may also occur - eg, passing hard poo (constipation), frequent watery loose poo (diarrhoea), or loss of control of passing poo (incontinence).
+There may be associated bladder problems - for example, problems passing urine or loss of control passing urine (urinary incontinence).
+Bowel problems may also occur - for example, passing hard poo (constipation), frequent watery loose poo (diarrhoea), or loss of control of passing poo (incontinence).

 Children with both myelomeningocele and hydrocephalus may have learning disabilities, including difficulty paying attention, problems with language and reading, and trouble learning maths.
 However, most people with spina bifida have normal intelligence.

 Some children with myelomeningocele develop a condition called progressive tethering (tethered cord syndrome).
 The spinal cord becomes stuck to the overlying membranes and bones (vertebrae).
 This causes the spinal cord to become stretched as your child grows.
 This can cause loss of muscle power in the legs.
 It can also cause bowel and bladder problems.
 Early surgery on a tethered spinal cord may prevent further damage to the spinal cord.

 A number of different treatments can be used to treat symptoms or conditions associated with spina bifida.